hitokiri-mata/katacoda-courses/kubernetes-pipelines/sonarqube/step4-analyze.md

 Analyze this microservices project using SonarQube as the rule engine and dashboard where the results are published.

-Get the SonarQube engine location.
+Get your SonarQube engine location.

 `SONAR_SERVICE=https://[[HOST_SUBDOMAIN]]-31111-[[KATACODA_HOST]].environments.katacoda.com`{{execute}}